 Do you sometimes wish to multiply yourself?
 Well, you can, only not in real life, which is actually a good thing, unless you want to go through the trouble Michael Keaton went through in the classic movie called Multiplicity.

 Clone yourself video apps are available for Android and iOS-based devices, and they offer the opportunity to have a little fun in the next video you share on social media.
 Most of these apps are fully automated, which means that you don't have to pay a lot of attention to the background of your video.
 Let's have a look at some of the best clone yourself video apps on the market.

 Recommended Video Editing Software for Making a Clone Yourself Video on Windows/Mac

-Editing videos on Windows and Mac will provide different experience than that in your iPhone or Android.
-Here we recommend you to try Wondershare Filmora9 video editor because it allows you to clone yourself in a creative 3 ways, you can check the video tutorial and download the trial version to try.
+Editing videos on Windows and Mac will provide different experiences than that on your iPhone or Android.
+Here we recommend you to try Wondershare Filmora video editor because it allows you to clone yourself in a creative 3 ways, you can check the video tutorial and download the trial version to try.

 It is worth noting that the quality of the raw footage determines how successful your video clone is going to be.
 Videos with lots of moving objects and figures are ill-suited for cloning, because the app you're using may find it difficult to recognize the person or the object you want to clone.
 Here's how you can clone yourself with iOS and Android-based apps.

 The best part about using this app is that it makes cloning yourself easy.
 The footage you're using doesn't have to be shot in front of a monochrome surface, which enables you to make your clones in virtually any setting you can think of.
 You can combine several videos and merge them into a one clone video that is going to amuse your friends.
 Recording time is limited to 60 minutes while the app lets you capture videos in 720p and 1080p resolution, although the 1080p resolution is only available on iPhone 6 & 6 Plus.